brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 We just scratched the surface of DeepSpeed capabilities.
 There are plenty of resources that should also be explored:
 - [Autotuning](https://www.deepspeed.ai/tutorials/autotuning/) ([README.md](https://github.com/microsoft/DeepSpeed/tree/master/deepspeed/autotuning)) allows for the automatic finetuning of the allocation of computing (shards/layers) to processors, and is useful in very large models or large clusters;
-- [Model Parallelism](https://www.deepspeed.ai/training/#model-parallelism) for the implementation of custom tensor parallelism of models that are not implemented in DeepSpeed;
+- [Model Parallelism](https://www.deepspeed.ai/training/#model-parallelism) for the implementation of custom tensor parallelism of models that are not implemented in DeepSpeed.
-- [Activation Partitioning](https://www.deepspeed.ai/training/#activation-checkpointing-api) reduces the memory consumed by activations during model parallel training, by storing these activations in a partitioned state after the forward pass, and doing an allgather right before they are needed again on the backward propagation;
 - [Model Checkpointing](https://deepspeed.readthedocs.io/en/latest/model-checkpointing.html) for saving and resuming execution state, applicable to large runs that are prune to failures and interrupts;
 - [Flops profiler](https://deepspeed.readthedocs.io/en/latest/flops-profiler.html) measures the time, flops and parameters of a PyTorch model and shows which modules or layers are the bottleneck;
 - [Sparse attention kernels](https://www.deepspeed.ai/2020/09/08/sparse-attention.html) ([API](https://www.deepspeed.ai/docs/config-json/#sparse-attention)) to support long sequences of model inputs, such as text, image, or sound;